Bottom Sheet

 Footer

-Bottom sheets can contain optional footers to provide space for calls to action where the CTA can remain sticky and not scroll with the content (but could scroll with the content if needed).
+Bottom sheets can contain optional footers to provide space for calls to action where the CTA can remain sticky and not scroll with the content.

 - Footer container